Circulair/Fast_Scripts/README.md

 ### Types of adapters

-There are many types of adapters, my adapters called `wlan0` and `eth0`.
+There are many types of adapters, my adapters called `wlan0` and `eth0`.<br />
-On every pc is there a difference adapter name possible, to identify the name of your adapter:
+On every pc is there a difference adapter name possible, to identify the name of your adapter:<br />
-1. Open a new terminal window and type the following command: `$ ifconfig`.
+1. Open a new terminal window and type the following command: `$ ifconfig`.<br />
-(if you get an error: please be sure you have an internet connection and update your system by enter this command: `$ apt-get update`.
+(if you get an error: please be sure you have an internet connection and update your <br />
+system by enter this command: `$ apt-get update`. <br />
-Wait until you see your line that means you can put a new command in, now close the terminal.)
+Wait until you see your line that means you can put a new command in, now close the terminal.)<br />
-2. Now you can see a few adapters like "wlan0" and "eth0". (your adapters are your hardware, for example: eth0 is your Ethernet port and wlan0 is your wifi hardware (wireless internet connection)) The name's of the adapters are displayed and now you can change the default commands to **_your_** adapter names.
+2. Now you can see a few adapters like "wlan0" and "eth0". (your adapters are your hardware, for example:<br />
+eth0 is your Ethernet port and wlan0 is your wifi hardware (wireless internet connection))<br />
+The name's of the adapters are displayed and now you can change the default commands to **_your_** adapter names.<br />

+### Python

+Python is an other programming langwich, and it have more capability's.<br />
+to run the python scripts, folow these steps:<br />
+1. Go to your directory where the python file is located with the `cd` command. (if you don't know anymore,<br />
+on the top of this README.md file is the guide)<br />
+2. Now you type in: `python testscript.py`.<br />
+= The command python means: run python. testscript.py means: the python script you want to run.
+(you need to care that your file is ending on `.py`.<br />
+3. Now your script is running!<br />

+My recommendation is: when you have a long file name or just want to type a bit faster: type the first characters of <br />
+the filename and just enter "Tab".
+The filename appears on your screen.
+BUT when your first charcters are matching <br />
+with other filenames it won't show up: you need to specifie the name a bit more. <br />